Reasons to explore the Carretera Austral

 Fishing

-Rivers full to the brim with all manner of trout and salmon make this one of the world’s greatest regions for fishing.
-The Baker and Palena Rivers are of particular note among Patagonia’s various world renowned rivers that provide plentiful opportunities.
+The rivers along the Carretera Austral are crystal clear and full to the brim with all manner of trout and salmon.
+Fly fishing aficionados recognise this as one of the world’s greatest regions for fishing.

 Customer review background image